Table of Contents

-Compounds are classified as aromatic if they are able to exhibit the following properties.
+Compounds are classified as aromatic if they are able to exhibit the following properties:

 An aromatic compound is considered a big family of compounds as it comprises of compounds with a six-membered ring, to more complex structures.
 Aromatic compounds are also not limited to hydrocarbons as there are also aromatic compounds like thiophene and pyridine that are considered aromatic, even if they have S and N in their structure.
-Ions can also be considered as aromatic, as long as it will exhibit the properties included above.
+Ions can also be considered as aromatic, as long as they will exhibit the properties included above.